joseconstela/mongodb-lambda-proxy/README.md

 parameters.
 Once invoked, the Proxy will run the query using the standard MongoDB Node.js driver, and reply back with the query results.

+This will help you to reduce database stress, idle connections, etc. It has support for find, update, delete, aggregate, etc.

 See [webiny's blog](https://blog.webiny.com/using-aws-lambda-to-create-a-mongodb-connection-proxy-2bb53c4a0af4)
 to understand more about the problem that Proxy solves.